How to Find and Change Your WordPress Login URL

 2. Cookies Blocked or Unsupported

-Sometimes, you may encounter the following error when attempting to access your account: “Cookies are blocked or not supported by your browser”.
+Sometimes, you may encounter the following error after several login attempts to access your account: “Cookies are blocked or not supported by your browser”.
 WordPress’s login page requires cookies, so this problem typically means that cookies are disabled or not working correctly.

 Resolving this issue may be as simple as refreshing your browser.
 If WordPress is still displaying an error message after performing this action, we recommend verifying that cookies are enabled in your browser.